linode/docs/docs/security/backups/backing-up-your-data.md

 ### Backup Rotation

 Finally, you should decide how long to keep your old backups and how many to store at once.
-While one backup is better than none, most people will want *at least two.* This is because an older backup is more reliable, whereas a newer backup has the most recent changes.
-For example, if you replace your backup every day, and don't keep any of your old ones, you would be out of luck if you discovered that your website had been hacked a week ago.
+While one backup is better than none, most people will want *at least two.* For example, if you replace your backup every day, and don't keep any of your old ones, you would be out of luck if you discovered that your website had been hacked a week ago.
 The safest option is to store backups as frequently as possible without overwriting them.
 Just make sure that you don't run out of space on your backup machine!
 Backup types that include compression and other efficiencies make it easier to store multiple backups.

 ## Choose the Right Backup Utility